Create cute and colorful ice cream cone treat boxes! Learn how to make these sweet boxes perfect for summer parties and treats!

-Good morning!
+Hello Crafty Friends!
 I’m here today with a quick and easy DIY project for making Ice Cream Cone Treat Boxes!
 These are so adorable and perfect for party favors or for just giving a special treat to brighten someone’s day!
-There’s something so refreshing and sweet about sherbet colors and they bring these plain cupcake boxes to life!
+There’s something so refreshing and sweet about sherbet colors and they bring these plain cupcake boxes to life.

 You may remember my Fourth of July Treat Boxes – this is the same process just with different colors!
-I liked those little treat boxes so much I wanted to make a few that would work anytime throughout the summer!
-I filled mine with pastel-colored Jordan Almonds and retro Butter Cookies and they were the perfect mini gift!
+I liked those little treat boxes so much I wanted to make a few that would work anytime, especially all summer.
+I filled mine with pastel-colored Jordan Almonds and my favorite retro Butter Cookies and they were the perfect mini gift.

 - Tan marker

 Step One: Paint and decorate the ice cream scoop Start by painting the top of the cupcake box with acrylic paint in any fun pastel color you’d like.
 I had to two coats of paint to get enough coverage over the box.